davefp/rabbit_hole/README.md

     $ rabbithole show

+### Abbreviations

-Note that all commands can be abbreviated as long as they're unambiguous.
+All commands can be abbreviated as long as they're unambiguous.

 e.g. `rabbithole s` maps to `rabbithole show`.

+### Aliases

+I recommend adding an alias to your shell as typing 'rabbithole' all the time is cumbersome.

+I use `alias rh="rabbithole"`.

 ## Contributing